International Shipments

 ---|---|---|---|

 contents | enumerated string | ✔ | The contents of the shipment.
-Valid values include the following: gift merchandise returned_goods documents sample other - The package contains something other than items listed above. |
+Valid values include: gift merchandise returned_goods documents sample other - The package contains something other than items listed above. |

-contents_explanation | string | Explanation for contents (required if the contents is provided as other ) | |
+contents_explanation | string | Explanation for contents (required if the contents is set to other ). | |

 non_delivery | enumerated string | ✔ | Indicates what should be done if the shipment cannot be delivered.
-Valid values include the following: treat_as_abandoned return_to_sender |
+Valid values include: treat_as_abandoned return_to_sender |

 terms_of_trade_code | enumerated string | Specifies the supported terms of trade code (incoterms).
-Valid values include the following: exw fca cpt cip dpu dap ddp fas fob cfr cif ddu daf deq des | |
+Valid values include: exw fca cpt cip dpu dap ddp fas fob cfr cif ddu daf deq des | |

-declaration | string | Declaration statement to be placed on the commercial invoice | |
+declaration | string | Declaration statement to be placed on the commercial invoice. | |

-invoice_additional_details | object | The additional information to put on commercial invoice See the full API Reference for object fields. | |
+invoice_additional_details | object | The additional information to put on a commercial invoice.
+See the full API Reference for object fields. | |

 importer_of_record | object | The importer of records' address, anywhere in the world.
 See the full API Reference for object fields. | |

-customs_items | array of objects | ✔ | Deprecated - please provide this information in the Products array inside Packages.
-Customs declarations for each item in the shipment. |
+customs_items | array of objects | Deprecated - please provide this information in the products property inside Packages.
+Customs declarations for each item in the shipment.
+See the Products section for details about which fields to include. |

 Property | Type | Required | Description |